bojan-vujic/COVID-19/README.md

 Currently 2 different data sources have been used:

-* **jhu** - https://github.com/CSSEGISandData/COVID-19 - Worldwide Data repository operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
+* **JHU CSSE** - https://github.com/CSSEGISandData/COVID-19 - Worldwide Data repository operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).

-* **csbs** - https://www.csbs.org/information-covid-19-coronavirus - U.S. County data that comes from the Conference of State Bank Supervisors.
+* **csbs** - https://www.worldometers.info/coronavirus/ - Webpage with updated information abount the virus around the globe.

-__jhu__ data-source will be used as a default source if you don't specify a *source parameter* in your request.

 `Contact`